The Roman monuments of Fréjus as a city walk

 Access to the Roman fish tank

-At the far end, by the garbage cans, we go on a path into the large field on the right.
+At the far end, right of garbage cans, we go on a path into the large field on the right.
 We are now in the middle of the basin of the former Roman port!

 The trail can be muddy after rain or even flooded in winter.
-In this case, go back to the roundabout, turn left there and follow rue Edmond Poupe, past a house with a tower and up to the railway station.
+In this case, go back to the roundabout, turn left there and follow rue Edmond Poupe, past a house with a tower and until before the railway underpass.
 Then we are back on the main route.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.